What do I need to know about the college admission process?

 Regular Decision- Each school sets their own deadline (usually sometime in January) and notifies all students simultaneously by April 1st.
 Some may respond earlier.

 Rolling deadlines- With rolling admission, you have a large window of time which you can apply.
 The application process usually opens up in early fall and may continue until the end of the school year.
 Rolling applicants are typically notified within weeks of submitting their application.
 A college with rolling admissions continues to accept students as long as space is available.
-It is best to apply earlier to increase your chances of acceptance.Naviance AccountLog into your Naviance Account for your college exploration and application needs.
+It is best to apply earlier to increase your chances of acceptance.Naviance AccountLog into your Naviance account for your college exploration and application needs.
+Your Naviance account can be found through your TigerID.